 Fibromyalgia symptoms go way beyond the chronic pain.
 If you have been suffering from fibromyalgia, you know this well.
 We’re going to consider some of the symptoms of fibromyalgia, as well as a natural therapy that has been able to provide relief for some patients in case studies.
 These cases offer hope that natural help may be possible.

 Since pain is the symptom most people recognize, we won’t spend a lot of time talking about the general aches and pains that someone may feel when dealing with this condition.
-Besides widespread pain and stiffness, which can lead to inactivity and foment even more joint problems, there are other pains associated with fibromyalgia.
+Besides widespread pain and stiffness, which can lead to inactivity and foment even more joint problems, there are other pains of fibromyalgia.
 For example:

 But again, there is much more to fibromyalgia than pain.
 Many symptoms are related to the senses.